phetsims/calculus-grapher/doc/implementation-notes.md

 - `maxTilt` sets the maximum tilting angle (in tilt mode) of curves relative to the horizontal.
 The default value is 45.
 - `edgeSlopeFactor` sets the width of the rounded corner in pedestal mode (continuous trapezoidal-shaped curve with rounded corners).
 A larger value creates a wider edge.
 The default value is 1.5
-- `derivativeThreshold` sets the maximum difference between the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
+- `angleMismatchThreshold` sets the maximum difference between the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
 The default value is 12.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cusps` shows all the cusps points as circles in a scatter plot.
 The default value is false.